Cecilia-Xi/Realtime_Group24/README.md

 # About the project
 Considered the electronic technology expeditious raise in the 20th century, people choosed smart home which becomes a big fashionable trend.
 Embedding chips and system into home gadget automates the operation freely, easily and remotable.
-Therefore, we proposed a smart lock and produced this program.
+Therefore, we proposed a smart lock and produced it.
 The product implemented with Raspberry Pi 4B, and a fingerprint controlled solenoid lock.
 This program completely coding in C++, including C libraries.

 ## Installation
 ### Hardware